RobinAxelsson/personal-jam/__data_records/cards.qa.md

-## Time for a Q&A session! 🎤
+## Questions & Answers

 ---

-## First, do a quick introduction
+## Who am I?

 I am a .NET developer from Gothenburg who never stops learning.
 Prior to Corona I worked as a Design Engineer in the automotive industry of Gothenburg but when I discovered my talent and passion for writing code I changed my career and never looked back.

 ---

-## What programming roles do you think is for you?
+## What programming roles is for me?

 ### Backend Developer

-With over 2000 editor hours in C# last two years and lots of theoretical knowledge in Object Oriented Design, Code Architecture and System Development I am a great candidate for any team as a backend developer where my primary languages are: C# then Python and Node.js.
+With over 2000 editor hours in C# my first two years and lots of theoretical knowledge in Object Oriented Design, Code Architecture and System Development I am a great candidate for any team as a backend developer where my primary languages are: C# then Python and Node.js.

 ### Full Stack Cloud Developer

 My education as .NET Developer at the vocational school of [Teknik Högskolan](https://teknikhogskolan.se/utbildningar/net-utvecklare/) former name was actually Full Stack Developer, we learn everything from T-SQL, C#, JavaScript to Azure CLI, docker and Cosmos DB, checkout more tech [here](/tech).
 I also [blogged](https://robinaxelsson.github.io/) about cloud development during my .NET Education course on the same subject.

-### React Developer

-I enjoy this powerful UI framework and I have the foundations to build upon to become a good developer in your team.

 ### CAD/PLM Developer